loganmeetsworld/buzz/aws.md

 documentation) is a virtual network interface that you can attach to an instance in a VPC.
 Network interfaces are available only for instances running in a VPC.

+### EFS
+Elastic File System.
+Simple, scalable file storage for use with Amazon EC2 instances in the AWS Cloud.